tobyw121/Zyxel-SL5501-and-SL6501-openwrt/README.md

 Can you Help ?

-here the Link for the OSC/GPL for the Speedlin SL5501 & SL6501
+here the Link for the OSC/GPL for the Speedlink SL5501 & SL6501

 Link: https://mega.nz/file/fNdBQYiQ#k7CLkMZHClqiwAqPA-Gml0WLnq3h2KaOzG1_Fa6umfA